Jack Perry: The Elite (2024–2025)

 On April 21, 2024, Perry, with his new "Scapegoat" persona, returned to AEW at Dynasty and helped the Young Bucks defeat FTR to win the AEW World Tag Team Championship.
 On the April 24 episode of Dynamite, Perry was revealed as a member of The Elite alongside the Young Bucks and Kazuchika Okada.
 At the end of the episode, Perry and the rest of The Elite attacked AEW President and CEO Tony Khan.
 At Double or Nothing on May 26, The Elite defeated Team AEW (Bryan Danielson, Darby Allin and FTR) in an Anarchy in the Arena match, where Perry scored the winning pin on Danielson.

-On the June 12 episode of Dynamite, Perry defeated Dustin Rhodes to qualify for the ladder match for the vacant AEW TNT Championship at Forbidden Door on June 30.
+On the June 12 episode of Dynamite, Perry defeated Dustin Rhodes to qualify for a ladder match for the vacant AEW TNT Championship at Forbidden Door on June 30.
 At Forbidden Door, Perry was able to win the ladder match and capture the TNT Championship for the first time.
 As TNT Champion, Perry would defend his title on Dynamite and Collision in a series of open challenges, successfully defending it against Marko Stunt, Lio Rush, Christopher Daniels, Minoru Suzuki, and Action Andretti.
 At Blood & Guts, The Elite were defeated by Team AEW (Allin, Swerve Strickland, Mark Briscoe and The Acclaimed (Max Caster and Anthony Bowens)) after Matthew Jackson surrendered to save Perry from being set on fire by Allin.
 On the August 17 episode of Collision, Perry unveiled his custom TNT Championship belt, featuring the default design but completely spray painted black with red paint splattered on the main plate (mimicking blood) and a warped and tattered leather strap.
 At All In, Perry successfully defended his TNT Championship against Allin in a coffin match.
-On the following episode of Dynamite, Perry attacked Danielson, then-AEW World Champion, and unsuccessfully challenged him to a match at All Out.
+On the following episode of Dynamite, Perry attacked Danielson, then-AEW World Champion, and challenged him to a match for the championship at All Out, which Perry lost.
 On October 12 at WrestleDream, Perry successfully defended his title against Katsuyori Shibata.
 On November 23 at Full Gear, Perry lost the TNT Championship to Daniel Garcia, ending his reign at 146 days.
-After Full Gear, Perry remained off of AEW television for the remainder of 2024 and majority of 2025 (barring an appearance at the co-promoted show Wrestle Dynasty in January 2025).
+After Full Gear, Perry remained off of AEW television for the remainder of 2024 and the majority of 2025.